belluga/belluga_now_backend/packages/belluga/belluga_push_handler/README.md

 ## Common Integration Questions

 **Where do I enforce plan limits?**
 Implement `PushPlanPolicyContract` and bind it.
 The package will call `canSend(...)` before delivery.
-You can check any plan or quota system.
+To power the quota-check endpoint, implement `PushPlanPolicyDecisionContract` and return a rich decision payload.

 **Can one class implement multiple policies?**
 Yes.
 PHP allows a class to implement multiple interfaces.
 You can define a single `AccountPlanPolicy` class that implements several feature policies.